ChristopherSims/FMRI_ADHD_Classification/Readme.txt

 any datasets you want as long as they have the phonotype.csv inside of them Once the zipped folders are extracted into FMRI_Data:
 1. Run Make_Data_FMRI, this will read phonotype data and load it into Exctracted_FMRI_Data and create a dict of values for training
-2. Take 3D GAN MRI images and put them im MRI_Data and tun Make_MRI_Dict.py, this will put data in Extracted_MRI_Data and create a dict for the dataloader
+2. Take 3D GAN MRI images and put them in MRI_Data and run Make_MRI_Dict.py, this will put data in Extracted_MRI_Data and create a dict for the dataloader

 Run Training: